Millars (company)

-Millars' Karri and Jarrah Company (1902) Limited, commonly known as Millars, was a Western Australian focused timber and timber railway company.
+Millars was a Western Australian focused timber and timber railway company.

+History

 Millars' Karri and Jarrah Forests Limited was a public company incorporated in London in July 1897 with its shares listed on the London Stock Exchange.

-Millars' was taken over by Bunnings Brothers Limited in 1983.
+In 1971 Millars was taken over by Inchcape.
+In 1983 it was taken over by Bunnings.

-1902 amalgamation with other timber companies

 In 1902 an amalgamation of Western Australian timber companies saw Millars' Karri and Jarrah Company (1902) Limited formed from: